mariaitzelmr/Pacmen-Exercise/README.md

 -At random moments produce a super Pacman that can endure more bounces than the rest!! it might have special effects...

 #Licence information
-This exercise was submitted as assignment for the MITxPRO Professional Certificate in Coding: Full Stack Development with MERN, as such it counts with the MIT licence as it is published for graduation.
+This exercise was submitted as assignment for the MITxPRO Professional Certificate in Coding: Full Stack Development with MERN, as such it counts with the MIT licence as it is published to be assigned a grade.